With Covid-19 hospitalizations rising, California doctor says sometimes beds only open up when patients die - KVIA

 In Nevada, officials said people 75 and older will be included in Tier 2 of the state’s Covid-19 vaccine distribution plan and will be vaccinated at the same time as the first group of Nevada’s frontline workers.
 Residents between 65 and 74 years of age and people with underlying health conditions will be part of the Tier 3 group, along with the second group of essential workers.

-Officials in two states this week reported cases of a Covid-19 variant first identified in the UK that experts have said is more transmissible than prior strains.
+Officials in three states this week reported cases of a Covid-19 variant first identified in the UK that experts have said is more transmissible than prior strains.

+In Florida, health officials said Thursday that preliminary test results show a Martin County man in his 20s, with no history of travel, has the UK variant.

 California health officials announced Wednesday the variant had been detected in a 30-year-old San Diego man, who is not hospitalized and had very few social interactions during his potential contagious period.